 Taiwan CLA is taking the lead in developing a national chemical inventory for Taiwan’s stage-wise GHS implementation.
 Taiwan adopted GHS on 31 Dec of 2008 when the first stage of GHS was implemented, which only covers 1,062 hazardous substances.
 The second stage of GHS implementation was initiated on 7 Jan 2011, covering 1,089 substances.
 In addition, another 1,020 hazardous substances are designated for the third stage of Taiwan GHS which implemented on 1 Jan 2014.
 All the three batches were subject to a one-year transitional period.

-Other hazardous chemicals besides the 3,171 substances (three batches) designated by the CLA, if found falling within the scope of the Regulation of Labelling and Hazard Communication of Hazardous Chemicals, should also comply with Taiwan GHS since 1 Jan 2016 while granted with a one-year transitional period which ended on the 31st of Dec, 2016.
+Other hazardous chemicals besides the 3,171 substances (three batches) designated by the CLA, if found falling within the scope of the Regulation of Labelling and Hazard Communication of Hazardous Chemicals, should also comply with Taiwan GHS since 1 Jan 2016 while granted with a one-year transitional period which ended on 31 Dec 2016.

 Exemption of Taiwan GHS